ardanlabs/gotraining/reading/design_guidelines.md

 #### Interface and Composition Design

+_With help from Sarah Mei and Sandi Metz._

 * Interfaces provide the highest form of decoupling when the concrete types used to implement them can remain opaque.

 * Decoupling means reducing the amount of intimate knowledge code must have about concrete types.